racket/rhombus/rhombus/0000-rhombus.md

 unsafe) could elide all contract checks that would otherwise guard `::` annotations.

-Contract annotations could be supported in `provide`.
+Contract annotations could be supported in `export`.

 # Reference-level explanation